Yanni-Chen/Yans_Lab/content/authors/admin/_index.md

   - Researchers
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Yan Chen is currently a Postdoctoral Researcher with the Center of Wireless Communications, University of Oulu, Oulu 90570, Finland.
+From December 2020 to December 2021, he was also a visiting Ph.D. student at Aalto University, Finland.
+His research interests include Edge Computing, Internet of Things, AI-driven network management, and Wireless networks.